lxconan/sample-rust-service/README.md

 }
 ```

-The the example above, we create 2 business applications, these 2 applications will run simulteniously in the Windows Service Host application.
+As the example above, we create 2 business applications, these 2 applications will run simultaneously in the Windows Service Host application.

 # Install/Uninstall & Debug